capitalone/checks-out/README.md

 #### MAINTAINERS file

-Each repository managed by Meow should have a MAINTAINERS file that specifies who is allowed to approve pull requests.
+Each repository managed by Checks-Out should have a MAINTAINERS file that specifies who is allowed to approve pull requests.
 The format of the file is described in the maintainers section of the online documentation.
 Here is a sample MAINTAINERS file to get you started: